As Myanmar opens, hoteliers see prospects

 During the fiscal 2010-2011 (April-March), 424,000 people visited Myanmar, according to official data, and its 570 hotels and 160 guesthouses are stretched to the limit, with a total capacity of just 24,692 rooms.

-Compare neighbouring Thailand, which has a similar climate and landscape to Myanmar but more than 4,000 hotels and resorts.
+Compare neighboring Thailand, which has a similar climate and landscape to Myanmar but more than 4,000 hotels and resorts.
 It attracted 19 million visitors last year.

 CAPACITY CHALLENGES